akoscz/YouTubePlaylist/README.md

   * Register your application with the [Google Developer Console](https://developers.google.com/youtube/registering_an_application)
   * Edit ApiKey.java and enter your applications "Browser Key"

+NOTE: You MUST have a valid API key for this sample application to work.
+When you register your application with the Google Developer Console you need to enable the YouTube Data API.
+Also, you need to Register a Web Application NOT an Android application, because the API key that this sample app uses is the "Browser Key".

 ## Dependencies